 Also like Airmail, Spark allows you to postpone an email so you can deal with it later and works together with other apps, though not as many as Airmail.

-Breaking news: I’ve just come across a new fast and simple email client for Mac that is now in Beta.
+Breaking news: I’ve just come across a new fast and simple email client for Mac.
 Dejalu, from the developer of Sparrow, looks very promising.
 I’ll be keeping my eye on it.

 Most Powerful: MailMate

 Rather than focussing on ease of use, MailMate is a keyboard-centric, text-based email client designed for power users.
 Like the previous two apps, it boasts a universal inbox and integration with other apps.
 It works well with multiple IMAP accounts but doesn’t support Microsoft Exchange.
-MailMate aims to be standards compliant, rather than cater for every proprietary system out there.
+MailMate aims to be standards-compliant, rather than cater to every proprietary system out there.

 But what it lacks in good looks, it has in features and lots of them.
 For example, MailMate’s smart mailboxes are very smart indeed.
 You can build up a complex set of rules that filter your mail to display the required emails.
 A judicious use of smart mailboxes will allow you to automatically organize your email in all sorts of ways.